sunfounder/euler-kit/docs/source/pyproject/py_led.rst

     led = machine.Pin(15, machine.Pin.OUT)

-An object named ``led`` is defined here.
-Technically, it can be any name, it can be x, y, banana, Micheal_Jackson, or any character, but it is best to use a name that describes the purpose to ensure that the program is easy to read.
+The object ``led`` is defined here.
+Technically, it can be any name, such as x, y, banana, Michael_Jackson, or any character.
+To ensure that the program is easy to read, it is best to use a name that describes the purpose.

-The second part of this line (the part after the equal sign) calls the Pin function in the machine library.
+In the second part of this line (the part after the equal sign), we call the Pin function found in the ``machine`` library.
 It is used to tell Pico's GPIO pins what to do.
-The Pin function has two parameters: the first parameter (15) means the pin you want to set; the second parameter (machine.Pin.OUT) tells that the pin should be used as an output instead of an input.
+A ``Pin`` function has two parameters: the first (15) represents the pin to set; The second parameter (machine.Pin.OUT) specifies that the pin should be output rather than input.

 The above code has "set" the pin, but it will not light up the LED.
 To do this, we also need to "use" the pin.